Yebbenbe/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ### June 2022

 - **Fix: Google proprietary file formats failed to migrate**.
 Some Google files (mainly  Google slides) failed to migrate showing the error code, "MFILESIZEINCORRECT".
-This has been fixed.
+This issue has been fixed.
 Rerun any failed tasks to migrate these files.
 - **Tag support for File share migrations**.
 The tags feature File Share migrations lets you sort, organize, and navigate through a large quantity of sources and users.

 ### May 2022

 - **Fixed: Box connection**.
 A recent change from Box makes the Microsoft 365 Migration app  a server auth app that later fails to authorize the user's account and connect.
-This has been fixed.
+This issue has been fixed.

 ### April 2022